CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M01_Unit 6 Configure DNS settings in Azure.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.json
    ```

-4. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines**.
+4. When the deployment is complete, go to the Azure portal menu, and then select **Virtual Machines**.

 5. Verify that both virtual machines have been created.